squito/squito.github.com/_posts/2015-08-25-Spark-Accumulators.md

 Say you deploy a Spark app for a regular batch ETL pipeline, that runs a few times a day as you ingest data.
 Maybe you process logs from customer purchases, and you track total spend with a counter.
 You may even have some alerting if spend levels are too high or too low.
 You've unit-tested this logic, and even come to rely on it for escalations.
-But if one node in your cluster happens to go down, Spark may happily report the job completes successfully, though your counter could be off an arbitrary amount.
-So you get an alert at 2 AM that spend was too high, when it was really just fine.
+But if one node in your cluster happens to go down, Spark may happily report the job completes successfully, though your counter could be off an arbitrary amount.[^no-fault-tolerance]  So you get an alert at 2 AM that spend was too high, when it was really just fine.
 Or even worse, you fail to get an alert when spend is too low, don't notice for far too long.
 By the time you figure this out, you are already in hot water.

+[^no-fault-tolerance]: Though you'd be ill-advised to rely on Spark for fault-tolerance in any case, given [SPARK-5259](https://issues.apache.org/jira/browse/SPARK-5259), [SPARK-5945](https://issues.apache.org/jira/browse/SPARK-5945), [SPARK-8029](https://issues.apache.org/jira/browse/SPARK-8029), and [SPARK-8103](https://issues.apache.org/jira/browse/SPARK-8103).

 Or maybe you are just doing ad-hoc data exploration, and throw in a counter for some basic data validation.
 Initially the check works just fine, correctly reporting errors as you try it out on a handful of different data sets.
 In fact, it even helps you discover that one of your datasets